“We are losing our listening.”

 Hearing and Listening

 Hearing is to the ears, listening is to the mind.
 We hear with our ears, and listen with our minds.
 To listen is to make an effort to understand what you hear.
 For instance, when I turn on the ignition of my car, on the basis of the sound of the engine running, I will drive off without knowing if the engine is sounding right or wrong.
-But listening to the sound helps me know when something is wrong.
+But listening to the sound can help me know when something is wrong.

 Here’s another analogy I heard some years ago.
 When music is turned on, hearing tells you a song is playing, listening can tell you what the song is saying, the genre of the song, and who is singing.